veekaybee/viberary/src/api/templates/readme.md

 <img src="static/assets/img/semantic_search.png" alt="drawing" class="img-fluid" width="400"/>

 Semantic search is a vibe.
 A vibe can be hard to define, but generally it's more of a feeling of association than something concrete: a mood, a color, or a phrase.
 Viberary will not give you exact matches for "Nutella", but if you type in "chocolately hazlenut goodness", the expectation is that you'd get back Nutella, and probably also "cake" and "Ferrerro Rocher".
-Semantic search methods include and semantic similarity measures, semantic query expansion.

 Typically today, search engines will implement a number of both keyword-based and semantic approaches in a solution known as hybrid search.
-Semantic search includes methods like learning to rank, belnding several retrieval models, query expansion which looks to enhance search results by adding synonyms to the original query, contextual search based on the user's history and location, and vector similarity search, which looks to use NLP to help project the user's query in a vector space.
+Semantic search includes methods like learning to rank, blending several retrieval models, query expansion which looks to enhance search results by adding synonyms to the original query, contextual search based on the user's history and location, and vector similarity search, which looks to use NLP to help project the user's query in a vector space.

 <img src="static/assets/img/search_tree.png" alt="drawing" class="img-fluid" width="600"/>